Anxiety Therapy in Eugene

 Anxiety held in the body often reflects long-standing vigilance or emotional responsibility.
 What once served as a way to stay prepared or protected can gradually become the body’s default posture—even in moments of rest.

 The body’s response to anxiety often has deep roots and may reach back to earlier childhood experiences.
-Working with anxiety at this level is typically a depth-oriented process.
+Working with anxiety at this level in therapy is typically a depth-oriented process.
 Existential–humanistic therapy is particularly well suited to this kind of work, as it has long been concerned with understanding our relationship to anxiety as a fundamental aspect of being human.

 Anxiety as Fear, Conflict, or Choice